giriaman610/Loyalty-Analytics-Reward-Distribution--SQL/README.md

 ## Objectives
-**This report presents a player loyalty analysis for ABC, a real-money gaming platform.
+**This project presents a player loyalty analysis for ABC, a real-money gaming platform.
 Using player activity data (deposits, withdrawals, and games), the goal is to calculate loyalty points, rank users, and propose a bonus distribution method.
-Additionally, this report evaluates the fairness of the existing loyalty formula.**
+Additionally, this project evaluates the fairness of the existing loyalty formula.**

 ## Project Structure